CommonWealthRobotics/CommonWealthRobotics.github.io/content/SimpleJavaTutorial/primativetypes.md

 ---
-title: "Primitave Types"
+title: Primitive Types
 step: 1
 layout: post
 ---

 ##Caveman Java##
 ###The 8 Primitave Types###
 ####Integers####
-There are 4 Integer types in Java, which account for half the primitave types.
+There are 4 Integer types in Java, which account for half the primitive types.
 The types are long, int, short, byte.

 | Integer  |   Size  |                               Explination                            |
 | :------: | :-----: | :------------------------------------------------------------------: |